Northern theater of the American Revolutionary War after Saratoga: American strategy after Saratoga

-Skirmishes around New York
+Skirmishes around New York City

 Each side made probes or diversionary movements designed to keep the other side on edge and uncertain of its intentions.
 General Clinton sent troops to "clean out that nest of Rebel Pirates" at Little Egg Harbor, New Jersey.
 In the Battle of Chestnut Neck on October 6, 1778 the British destroyed some American supplies, and on the 15th surprised Pulaski's Legion in the Little Egg Harbor massacre.
 Apparently as a diversion to draw attention away from that raid, Clinton also sent troops into northern New Jersey.
 During those movements, 12 companies of British light infantry led by Charles Grey surprised and slaughtered a sleeping company of American dragoons in the Baylor Massacre on September 27.

 In May 1779 Clinton captured the outpost at Stony Point, New York, which guarded one side of a major crossing point on the Hudson River.
 When he weakened this force to provide troops for William Tryon's coastal raids, Washington devised an attack to regain the position.
 In the Battle of Stony Point on July 16, the fort was stormed and captured by Anthony Wayne's light infantry.
 Clinton later withdrew his forces back to New York as part of the planning for the invasion of the southern states.
 Later in 1779, Light Horse Harry Lee led American troops in a surprise raid on Paulus Hook in present-day Jersey City, New Jersey that weakened British control of northern New Jersey.

 In early 1780, a British attack against an American outpost in Westchester County, New York resulted in about 50 American casualties and 75 captured in the Battle of Young's House.
-The last notable action in the New York area was an attempt by the British to regain control of northern New Jersey in June by attacking the main Continental Army camp at Morristown.
+The last notable action in the New York City area was an attempt by the British to regain control of northern New Jersey in June by attacking the main Continental Army camp at Morristown.
 The first British-Hessian thrust by Wilhelm von Knyphausen was blocked at the Battle of Connecticut Farms on June 7.
 A second offensive by Knyphausen on June 23 was halted in the Battle of Springfield after stiff fighting when Nathanael Greene appeared on the scene with 2,000 troops.
 This put an end to British ambitions in New Jersey.

-On 21 July, Wayne with two Pennsylvania brigades and four cannons attacked a loyalist blockhouse at Bulls Ferry, New Jersey.
+On 21 July 1780, Wayne with two Pennsylvania brigades and four cannons attacked a loyalist blockhouse at Bulls Ferry, New Jersey.
 In the Battle of Bull's Ferry, the 70 Tories endured an artillery barrage and repelled all American attacks, inflicting 15 killed and 49 wounded while suffering only 21 casualties.